Student Travel Grants

-The Southeastern Section of the Geological Society of America is pleased to offer support for the cost of student travel to SE Section Meetings as well as GSA annual meetings.
+The Southeastern Section of the Geological Society of America is pleased to offer student travel support to the annual Section meeting (SEGSA) as well as GSA Connects for students who are presenting their research.
 All eligible students will receive some support, the amount depending on the number of applicants.
-Grants are normally in the $100 range.
+Grants are normally in the $100-$150 range.

-Notification of grant status will be made prior to the cancellation deadline, so if your attendance is dependent on receipt of a travel grant and you do not receive it, you may obtain a full registration refund.
+Student travel grant decisions will be communicated through email before the meeting registration cancellation deadline.
+If your attendance depends on receiving a travel grant and you are not selected, you will be eligible for a full registration refund.

 RESEARCH GRANTS